Life is a journey and sometimes you need an empathic psychotherapist to share your struggles and help you to make sense of them.

-I currently volunteer at the Camden, City, Islington and Westminster Bereavement Service, where I provide bereavement counselling and I also volunteer at the Centre for Better Health in Hackney where I undertake assessments and provide psychotherapy.
+I volunteered at the Camden, City, Islington and Westminster Bereavement Service, where I provided bereavement counselling and I also volunteered at the Centre for Better Health in Hackney where I undertook assessments and provided psychotherapy.
 I have provided short term counselling for students at London Metropolitan University.
 I volunteered at the Highgate Day Centre, Camden and Islington NHS Foundation Trust, a recovery service for people with substantial mental health needs.
 I am a member of the UKCP and the BACP and abide by their Code of Ethics.

 I undertake regular clinical supervision and continuous professional development.